-Acres U.S.A.
+Acres USA

 About The Publication:

 “An eco-agriculture magazine devoted to sustainable, organic farming and gardening, holistic human and animal health.”
 50% freelance.
 Welcomes new writers.
 Circ.
 18K.
 Monthly.
 Pays on publication.
 Publishes ms 1-3 months after acceptance.
 Buys first rights.
 Accepts reprints.
 Responds within one week.
-Sample copy available by email at info@acresusa.com.
-Subscription $29, $49 Canada, $60 foreign.
-Guidelines available by email.
-Pays $0.10/word for 1000-3500 words

 Current Needs:

-“Soil health articles, organic farming/ gardening techniques, farm profiles, specialty livestock and crop information articles.”
-Submit query by email.
+“Soil health articles, organic farming/gardening techniques, farm profiles, specialty livestock and crop informational articles.”
+Pays $0.10/word for 1000-3500 words.
+Submit query article by email.

 Pays $0.10/word for 1000-3500 words